MineWitherMC/trinium2/Lua_API.md

 * `get_texture(item)`
 	* Returns item texture if it is defined, otherwise `nil`.
 * `process_color(color)`
-	* Converts `color` to colorstring format and makes it semi-transparent.
+	* Converts `color` to ColorString format and makes it semi-transparent.
 * `cstring(color)`
 	* Same thing without transparency.
 * `adder()`
 	* Returns a table and `add` function for the table.
-Useful for registrators.
+Useful for registration.
 * `get_item_identifier(stack)`
 	* Similar to `stack:to_string()`, but strips the item count.
 * `initialize_inventory(inv, arr)`